fullstack-development/blockchain-wiki-en/concepts/dex/orderbook/readme-en.md

 > For example, a user wants to sell 2 ETH at a price of $1600 USDT.
 Currently, ETH is worth much less than $1600 USDT.
 The user creates a limit order to sell 2 ETH.
 The order is sent to the orderbook.
 >
 > After some time, the market price changes and becomes equal to $1600 USDT.
-At this point, I come into the picture from the example above with a market order.
+At this point, I refer once again to the example above with a market order.
 I am willing to buy at the current market price.
 The matching system identifies us as the most suitable buyer and seller for each other.
 >
 > My market order and the delayed order of the other user are executed because their sell order for 2 ETH was also fulfilled.
 As a result, I have 2 ETH in my account, and the other user has 3200 USDT in their account.
 The delayed order is removed from the orderbook.